 Masescha Butterfly Courtesy of Celia Lily

 I enjoyed the diverse, eclectic atmosphere in Knysna and interacting with locals.
 The really foul weather prevented exploring recreational areas.
 In the heart of the small town, I noticed homeless people and some panhandling addicts.

 Next stop was Harkerville, a small settlement in the Eden District on the outskirts of Plettenberg Bay.
 I spent the night in a rustic cottage at Masescha Country Estate.
 The birds and exquisite natural beauty of the area were captivating, but getting there was a challenge.
 A British couple – Ray and Angie – purchased Masescha about 13 years ago.
 The name is a Hebrew word meaning “hidden” – that it is!
 The entrance is a few miles down a rough, unpaved, potholed road which was muddy after recent rains.

 That night I enjoyed dinner at an African restaurant – Zinzi – meaning an abundance in Swahili.
 It was near Masescha, but when returning in the pitch-black night, I got hopelessly lost.
-The turnoff is marked, but the non-reflective sign is only visible in daylight, as there are no streetlights.
+The turnoff is marked, but the non-reflective sign is only visible in daylight, and there are no streetlights.
 I left the GPS with latitude / longitude coordinates at the cottage, thinking it would be easy to find my way home.
 It was a terrifying experience as I pulled to the side while fast-moving trucks barreled down the highway almost grazing my car.
 After several tries, I found the entrance and my way back.

 Dieu-Donneé River Lodge